-The Citizen’s Academy is a nine-week Program designed to give our citizens an inside look and working knowledge of every aspect of the Brevard County Sheriff’s Office.
+The Brevard County Sheriff’s Office “Citizen’s Academy” is a program designed to give our citizens an inside look and working knowledge of every aspect of the Brevard County Sheriff’s Office.

 Exchange Safety Zone